jdevop33/hockey-pouches/COPYWRITING-TASKS.md

   - Updated system error messages with appropriate tone and recovery options
   - Added touch of brand personality to technical error states

+### User Account Pages

+- ✅ Login/Register Page (app/account/page.tsx)

+  - Update heading from "Sign In" to "Access Your Premium Experience"
+  - Enhance form descriptions with brand-consistent premium language
+  - Add trust indicators and social proof ("Join thousands of discerning members")
+  - Update CTA buttons with more compelling language ("Secure Your Account")
+  - Add premium copywriting to the account creation success message

+- ✅ Profile Management Page (app/dashboard/profile/page.tsx)
+  - Update page heading to "Your Personal Profile" (more ownership-focused)
+  - Change "Personal Information" to "Your Exclusive Details"
+  - Enhance form labels and buttons with premium language
+  - Add reassuring copy about data privacy and security
+  - Incorporate brand voice in success/error messages

 ## Copywriting Guidelines Applied

 - **Reciprocation:** Offering value before asking for purchase